tigergraph/ecosys/ldbc_benchmark/tigergraph/queries_v3/README.md

 ```

 ## Considerations in writing queries
-There are many ways to write the query, and here we present the one with the best performance.
-Because
+There are many ways to write the query and here what we present is the one with the best performance.
+I may create a folder to discuss.
+The query is usually faster if:
+* if you know the degree of the edges, and use SumAccum to store the information instead of SetAccum or MapAccum.
+* if you start from a smaller vertex set

+## refreshes